Andonome/lk/data/interactive_string_substitution.md

 ---
-title: "Interactive String Substitution"
+title: Interactive String Substitution
-tags: [ "data", "vim", "substitution", "replace", "TUI" ]
+tags:
+- data
+- vim
+- substitution
+- replace
+- TUI
 ---

 Want to find and replace, but also confirm each instance?